Chaitalykundu/Language-Practice/C-plus-plus/Theory/02-Basics/05-Keywords.md

 # Overview

-Keywords are the reserved words, have special meanings to the C++ compiler and are always written or typed in short(lower) cases.
+Keywords are the reserved words, have special meanings to the C++ compiler and are always written or typed in lowercases.

 - Keywords are words that the language uses for a special purpose, such as `void`, `int`, `public`, etc.

 - It can’t be used for a variable name or function name or any other identifiers.

-- The total count of reserved keywords is `95`
+- The total count of keywords is `95`

 &nbsp;